 What is colon cancer?

 Colorectal cancer is cancer of the colon or rectum.
-Colon cancer affects both men and women and is the second leading cause of cancer-related deaths.
+Colorectal cancer affects both men and women and is the second leading cause of cancer-related deaths.
 Risk increases with age.
 More than 90 percent of colon cancer cases occur in people 50 years and older.
 A family history of colon cancer also increases this risk.
-Regular testing can prevent up to 50 percent of all colon cancer deaths.
+Regular colon screening can prevent up to 50 percent of all colon cancer deaths.

 What are the risk factors for colon cancer?